Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 Cursor is not locking or has issues with multiple monitors.

-* Set bBackgroundMouse to 0 in your oblivion.ini
+* Set bBackground Mouse to 0 in your oblivion.ini

 OBSE is not running properly, the game is not fullscreen, etc.